desreedimaky/MyPortfolio/README.md

 # MyPortfolio

-Welcome to my portfolio!
-Here you will find a collection of my skills and experiences in software development.
+Welcome to my portfolio, Here you will find a collection of my skills and experiences in software development.
 This repository showcases my work and growth in these fields.

 Technologies Used
 The portfolio was built using: